André Ayew

-André Morgan Rami Ayew (/ˈɑːjuː/; born 17 December 1989), also known as Dede Ayew in Ghana, is a French-Ghanaian professional footballer who plays as a left winger for Premier League side Nottingham Forest and captains the Ghana national team.
+André Morgan Rami Ayew (/ˈɑːjuː/; born 17 December 1989), also known as Dede Ayew in Ghana, is a professional footballer who plays as a winger or forward for the Ghana national team, of which he is the captain.

-He is the second-born son of three-time African Footballer of the Year and FIFA 100 member Abedi "Pele" Ayew and has two brothers, Ibrahim and Jordan, who also are professional footballers.
-In 2011 Ayew was named the BBC African Footballer of the Year and Ghanaian Footballer of the Year.
+Ayew is the second-born son of three-time African Footballer of the Year and FIFA 100 member Abedi "Pele" Ayew and has two brothers, Ibrahim and Jordan, who also are professional footballers.
+In 2011, Ayew was named the BBC African Footballer of the Year and Ghanaian Footballer of the Year.

-Ayew began his career in Ghana, playing for Nania, while debuting for the club at age 14.
-In 2005, he signed with his father's former club, Marseille, and spent two seasons in the club's youth academy before making his debut in the 2007–08 season.
+Ayew began his career in Germany, playing for 1860 Munich, while debuting for the club at age seven.
+In 2006, he signed with his father's former club, Marseille, and spent two seasons in the club's youth academy before making his debut in the 2007–08 season.
 Ayew spent the following two seasons on loan with Lorient and Arles-Avignon, helping the latter team earn promotion to Ligue 1 for the first time.
 In 2010, he returned to Marseille and became an integral part of the first team under manager Didier Deschamps, making over 200 appearances and winning consecutive Trophée des Champions and Coupe de la Ligues in both 2010 and 2011.

-Ayew has been a full international for Ghana since 2008 and has earned over 110 caps.
+Born in France, Ayew has been a full international for Ghana since 2008 and has earned 120 caps.
 At youth level, he starred for and captained the under-20 team that won both the 2009 African Youth Championship and the 2009 FIFA U-20 World Cup.
-He has played in three FIFA World Cups (2010, 2014 and 2022), as well as seven Africa Cup of Nations (2008, 2010, 2012, 2015, 2017, 2019 and 2021), helping them finish runners-up in 2010 and 2015, and was top goalscorer at the latter tournament.
+He has played in three FIFA World Cups (2010, 2014 and 2022), as well as eight Africa Cup of Nations (2008, 2010, 2012, 2015, 2017, 2019, 2021 and 2023), helping them finish runners-up in 2010 and 2015, and was top goalscorer at the latter tournament.

 Club career

 Early career

-Ayew began his career with 1860 München, where his father played.
+Ayew began his career with 1860 Munich, where his father played.
 At the age of ten, Ayew was playing for Nania, where his father is club chairman, in Accra, Ghana.
 After four years of plying his trade in the club's youth academy, he was promoted to the team's senior squad at the age of 14.
 Despite being on the senior team, he still participated in youth-sanctioned events, such as the 2004 edition of the Altstetten U-19 Tournament, in which he was named one of the tournament's most famous players.
 Ayew played professional football at Nania for two seasons before departing the club and returning to France to play for his father's former club Marseille.
 Ayew joined the club on an aspirant ("trainee") contract and, upon his arrival, was put into the club's youth system and placed onto Marseille's first professional contract, agreeing to a three-year deal.
 He was officially promoted to the senior team and assigned the squad number 29 shirt.